• Skip to primary navigation

 What to See & Do

-- Climb Sydney Harbour Bridge: Climbing this Sydney icon is a bucket list experience for so many visitors.
+• Climb Sydney Harbour Bridge: Climbing this Sydney icon is a bucket list experience for so many visitors.
 The experience and views are like no other.
-We suggest the twilight walk to see sunset and Sydney turn on her lights.
+We suggest the twilight walk to see the sunset and Sydney turn on her lights.

-- Jump on the Manly ferry (or fastcat): For a wonderful cruise on the harbour.
+• Jump on the Manly ferry (or fastcat): For a wonderful cruise on the harbour.
 Stroll down The Corso and check out Manly Beach.
-Then enjoy a lazy lunch at the heritage listed Manly Pavilion.
-Public transport not your thing?
+Then enjoy a lazy lunch at the heritage-listed Manly Pavilion.
+Is public transport not your thing?
 Book a water taxi instead.

-- Spend an hour or two in a gallery: Sydney has some wonderful galleries from the Art Gallery of NSW, Museum of Contemporary Art, through to quirky smaller galleries like the White Rabbit Gallery.
+• Spend an hour or two in a gallery: Sydney has some wonderful galleries from the Art Gallery of NSW, and Museum of Contemporary Art, through to quirky smaller galleries like the White Rabbit Gallery.

-- Enjoy some bush tucker: Not only do we have unique animals and marine life, but we have native foods like nowhere else in the world.
+• Enjoy some bush tucker: Not only do we have unique animals and marine life, but we also have native foods like nowhere else in the world.
 Did you know that macadamias are an Australian native exported to Hawaii to cultivate?

 4 Unique Sydney Experiences